-Reference is made to (a) the Private Shelf Agreement, dated as of August 26, 2003 (as amended or otherwise modified from time to time, the "Agreement"), by and between Nu Skin Enterprises, Inc., a Delaware corporation (the "Company") and each Issuer Subsidiary (as defined therein) which becomes party thereto, on the one hand, and Prudential Investment Management, Inc. ("Prudential") and each Prudential Affiliate (as defined therein) which becomes party thereto, on the other hand, and (b) the Private Shelf Agreement, dated as of October 1, 2009 (the "2009 Agreement"), by and between the Company and each Issuer Subsidiary (as defined therein) which becomes party thereto, on the one hand, and Prudential and each Prudential Affiliate (as defined therein) which becomes party thereto, on the other hand.
+Reference is made to (a) the Private Shelf Agreement, dated as of August 26, 2003 (as amended or otherwise modified from time to time, the "Agreement"), by and between Nu Skin Enterprises, Inc., a Delaware corporation (the "Company") and each Issuer Subsidiary (as defined therein) which becomes party thereto, on the one hand, and Prudential Investment Management, Inc. ("Prudential") and each Prudential Affiliate (as defined therein) which becomes party thereto, on the other hand, and (b) the Private Shelf Agreement, dated as of October 1, 2009 (the "2009 Agreement"), by and between the Company and each Issuer Subsidiary (as defined therein) which becomes party thereto, on the one hand, and Prudential and each Prudential Affiliate (as defined therein) which becomes party thereto, on the Company and each Issuer Subsidiary (as defined therein) which becomes party thereto, on the Company and each Issuer Subsidiary (as defined therein) which becomes party thereto, on the company and each Issuer Subsidiary (as defined therein) which becomes party thereto, on the one hand, and Prudential and each Prudential Affiliate (as defined therein) which becomes party thereto, on the other hand.
 Capitalized terms not defined herein shall have the meanings given to such terms in the Agreement.